-The notion that humans can fundamentally alter the biochemistry of something as big as the Earth’s atmosphere seems like science fiction to some.
-While politicians debate whether or not climate change is real, authors and filmmakers are tackling the far-out implications in a new genre called Climate Fiction or Cli-Fi.
+The notion that humans can fundamentally alter the biochemistry of something as big as the Earth’s atmosphere is science fiction to some people.
+While politicians debate whether climate change is real, authors and filmmakers are tackling the far out notions in a new genre called Climate Fiction or Cli-Fi.
 How wild could a hot and crowded world get?
-Join us for a conversation about literature and film that explores what may be ahead.
+Read more »